 RoCa: Deuteronomy 4:1-2, 6-8; James 1:17-18, 21-22, 27; Mark 7:1-8, 14-15, 21-23

 Opening Comments: Elements of a New Reformation

 In 2018 I began a new Interim Ministry in July and introduced a new element for Reformation each week.
-Here’s a summary of the first four weeks:
+Here’s a summary of the first five weeks: